• Skip to primary navigation

 Philo Apple Farm's Private Cottages

 Philo Apple Farm is a working organic apple orchard that grows apples, related tree fruits like pears and quince, and produces various apple-adjacent products like jams, cider and vinegars.
-The owner family lives on the property, and has three small cottages they rent out to guests in an original B & B format (not like airbnb).
+The owner family lives on the property, and has three small cottages they rent out to guests in an original B & B format.
+Not like "airbnb," but an actual original Bed and Breakfast.
 You can book the cottages on their website.

 Here’s why you want to stay at Philo Apple Farm: